The Unreasonable Effectiveness of Discrete-Time Gaussian Process Mixtures for Robot Policy Learning: Experimental Evaluation

 \para{Visual Generalization:} Additionally, we conduct a generalization study using \texttt{PickAndPlace} (FoundationPose) and \texttt{PourDrink} (DINO).
 In both tasks, we alter the visual environment using different tablecloths and tablets and introduce distractor objects.
 For the DINO-based experiment, we further test instance-level generalization by replacing the can and cup with various cans, bottles, cups, and mugs.
 FoundationPose does not generalize across object instances in the same way.
 Representative example scenes are shown in \figref{fig:viz_gen}, with the full range of generalization capabilities best appreciated in the supplementary video.

 \para{Obstacle Avoidance:} Finally, to evaluate the effectiveness of our constrained Gaussian updating, we augment the multimodal task scenes with additional clutter objects, strategically placed to obstruct specific execution modes.
-Example setups are shown in \figref{fig:gu_real}.
+Example setups are shown in \figref{fig:viz_gen}.
 This setup enables us to assess how well \ourmethod{} can adapt its behavior at inference time to avoid obstacles and select feasible modes.

 \para{Results:} The policy success rates on the unimodal tasks, as reported in \tabref{tab:success_rates_real_uni}, corroborate our findings from the simulation experiments.
 First, all deep learning baselines fail in the few-shot regime.
 This failure extends to both dense trajectory prediction models, such as Diffusion Policy, and key-pose-based models like ARP.
 Second, TAPAS-GMM performs strongly on mildly constrained tasks but struggles on highly constrained tasks due to its limited expressivity.
 It also fails on the dynamic task \texttt{ScoopWithSpatula}.
 In contrast, \ourmethod{} excels across the board, achieving strong policy success even on the hardest tasks.
 Compared to TAPAS-GMM, \ourmethod{} improves policy success on average by five percentage points on the mildly constrained tasks and by 91 percentage points on the highly constrained tasks.